 This recently launched IoT platform from Samsung provides a wide range of modules to connect with IoT products, from simple sensors to complex hubs, making it quite popular among IoT companies.
 One of its top features is a miniaturized solution for multiple applications.

 With HPE’s universal IoT platform, customers can connect to a strong system with scalability, modularity, and versatility.
 It allows customers to monetize from the massive data collected from millions of devices and smart sensors.
 Its key features include secure monetization, simultaneous management, accurate data analytics, a built-in application designer and marketplace, and cross-vertical operations.

-Other prominent IoT platforms include Raspberry Pi 2, Intel’s Galileo, Apple’s HomeKit, Qualcomm’s development kit, and Analog Devices Connect.
+Other prominent platforms the top internet of things companies utilize include Raspberry Pi 2, Intel’s Galileo, Apple’s HomeKit, Qualcomm’s development kit, and Analog Devices Connect.

 The successful execution of an IoT device relies on embedded programming, which involves the building of four basic blocks: